gary909/Drive-The-Planets/README.md

-"#Drive The Planets is just a quick JavaScript tutrial from a book."
+Drive The Planets is just a quick JavaScript tutorial from a book.

 ![A Simple Page](planets.png)